Yondu: Powers and abilities

 Yondu is a Centaurian, a humanoid alien with physiology akin to Earth marsupials.
 He possesses a degree of enhanced strength and durability as well as an intuitive mystical "sixth sense" perception that permits him limited empathic relationships with other lifeforms.
 The higher the lifeform, the more limited is his empathic potential.
 Additionally, Yondu possesses an intuitive rapport with nature, particularly that of Centauri.
 With this rapport, he can sense incongruous elements (foreign bodies or substances) or focus on specific elements within the whole (such as the location of a plant).
 He is also sensitive to mystical beings and forces and is able to detect their presence and activities without effort.
 Yondu is able to replenish his own inner strength by going into a trance and communing with natural forces.

 As a hunter, Yondu is an expert in the use of bow and arrow.
 His ability to whistle with a range of four octaves aids his archery.
-He is an excellent hand-to-hand combatant, and a highly skilled hunter and tracker.
+He is a skilled hand-to-hand combatant, and a skilled hunter and tracker.